aeckardt/json-config/README.md

 JSON-Config is a small Qt library that simplifies the usage of JSON in a configuration.

 It does so by adding an extra layer, which operates between your code and the Qt classes like QJsonDocument.
-This layer consists of JsonTreeItem objects and is organized like nodes in a tree.
-This tree stores all the information of the QJsonDocument with a few differences which make it easier to use and with less repetition.
+This layer consists of JsonTreeItem objects, which are organized as a tree.
+This tree stores all the information of the QJsonDocument with a few differences which make it easier to use and with less code repetition.

-For one, this tree structure allows you to access each value by reference, so you don't have to create a new structure when you load the JSON file to be able to edit all the values, before saving at logout or shutdown.
+The tree structure allows you to access each value by reference, so you don't have to copy the QJsonDocument when you load the JSON file in order to be able to edit all the values, before saving it at logout or shutdown.

 Thus, the overall objective with this library can be described as follows: